-Should you find that your belt is undersized for your alternator, the Amp Manager mode, available in the Max Charge MC-612 (12-volt) and MC-624 (24-volt) multi-stage regulators, enables you limit the maximum field potential of the regulator and limit the horsepower load of the alternator.
+Should you find that your belt is undersized for your alternator, the Amp Manager mode, available in the MC-624 (24-volt) multi-stage regulator, enables you limit the maximum field potential of the regulator and limit the horsepower load of the alternator.
 This feature, accessible through the Max Charge's advanced programming mode, can be adjusted in precise 2% increments -- so output can be adjusted to suit the system without losing more charging current than necessary.
-For more information, see the manual included with your Max Charge MC-612 or MC-624 regulator.
+For more information, see the manual included with your Max Charge MC-624 regulator.
 Many engine manufacturers can provide replacement pulleys to convert your drive system to support dual belts.